 Some College funds have also been available to supplement offers of associate instructorships and internal fellowships to incoming students.
 Internal fellowships for incoming students normally cover one academic year, with a commitment to continued support (typically as an associate instructor), through the student’s fourth or fifth year.

-Internal fellowships and associate instructorship packages come with full fee scholarships, which pay for tuition, as well as both medical and dental health insurance.
-Certain non-remittable fees are not covered.
+Internal fellowships and associate instructorship packages come with full fee scholarships, which pay for tuition and fees, as well as both medical and dental health insurance.

 In addition, thanks to a generous endowment to the department from the late James B. Nelson, all Ph.D. students are awarded a special third-year summer fellowship.
 Some travel funds are available to graduate students to help defray the costs of attending important national and international conferences in philosophy.